Basic date and time types

 method.
 The ISO 8601 year and ISO 8601 week directives are not interchangeable

 with the year and week number directives above.
-Calling strptime()
+Calling strptime() with

-incomplete or ambiguous ISO 8601 directives will raise a ValueError
+incomplete or ambiguous ISO 8601 directives will raise a ValueError.

 The full set of format codes supported varies across platforms, because Python

-calls the platform C library’s strftime()
+calls the platform C library’s strftime() function, and platform

 variations are common.
 To see the full set of format codes supported on your